sf-wdi-38/js-oop-flower-power/readme.md

 ###Protoypal vs Pseudo-Classical Inheritance

 So far, we have talked mostly about what is considered _pseudo-classical inheritance_ when we extend properties of an object or class to a new instance.
 This is called _pseudo-classical_ for JavaScript because it mimics the structure of inheritance in more traditional class-based languages such as Java or C++.
+It's also similar to how inheritance will work in Ruby.

-In JavaScript, some programmers and engineers consider _prototypal inheritance_ to be more appropriate, clear, and/or efficient in JavaScript.
+Some programmers and engineers consider _prototypal inheritance_ to be more appropriate, clear, and/or efficient in JavaScript.
 This is a matter of opinion of course, but it's worthwhile to examine the difference.

 Let's continue the lovely flower examples.